Problem Set, Reflection, and Quiz Guide

-There are 11 psets this semester; we will drop your lowest pset score.
+For each of the grading categories quiz, reflection, and problem set coding, the lowest grade in that category will be dropped.
+There are 11 psets this semester.
 Collectively, your 10 highest pset grades (out of 11) will constitute 35% of your CS111 course grade.
 See the grading page for other grade components.
 Each student will receive an email that contains the score of your pset.
 We will check whether your code works correctly, is properly commented, and uploaded to the server on time.

 During the lecture after a pset is due, there will be an in-class quiz that covers the contents of the pset.
 This quiz -- closed-book, closed-notes -- will take place in the first 10-15 minutes of lecture, so don't be late!
 We will drop your lowest quiz grade.
 Click here to read our make-up and retake quiz policy.

 Pset solutions will be posted electronically after the submission deadline.
 Each student will complete a reflection/self-assessment that requires evaluating their submitted code with respect to the posted solutions and reflecting on challenges and python coding skills acquired.
 Reflections are usually due 48 hours after the submission of the pset.
 We will drop your lowest reflection grade.

 Reflections must be completed independently.
 You can discuss reflection questions with instructors, but not tutors or other classmates.

 The deadline for reflections is a hard deadline: late reflections will not be accepted.

 Typical weekly schedule